sfbrigade/data-covid19-sfbayarea/README.md

 # data-covid19-sfbayarea
 Processes for sourcing data for the Stop COVID-19 SF Bay Area dashboard, which you can find [here](https://stop-covid19-sfbayarea.netlify.com/), or [on GitHub](https://github.com/sfbrigade/stop-covid19-sfbayarea).
+**We are looking for feedback**!
+Did you come here looking for a data API?
+Do you have questions, comments, or concerns?
+Don't leave yet - let us know how you are using this project and what you'd like to see implemented.
+Please leave us your two cents over in Issues under [#101 Feedback Mega Thread](https://github.com/sfbrigade/data-covid19-sfbayarea/issues/101).

 ## Installation
 This project requires Python 3 to run.
 It was built specifically with version `3.7.4`, but it may run with other versions.
 However, it does take advantage of insertion-ordered dictionaries which are only reliable in `3.7+`.